yh2866/W4733-Computational-Robots/Assignment1/readme.txt

 Problem 2:
 Code implementation is found in dance.py.
+We let it dance with different actions: move forward, move backward, turn right, turn left, swipe head.
+Also, we let it dance with different speed.
 Please see the vedio:
 https://youtu.be/-OR-_qc2c5w

 Problem 3:
 Code implementation is found in sensor_accuracy.py.
+Using a while loop to let it detect distance all the time and put it into fixed distance compare the result with ruler.
 For 5 cm, the ultra sonic gave the correct measurement of 5 cm.
 For 30 cm, we got 38 cm.
 For 60 cm, we got 77 cm.